imjoy-team/ImJoy/docs/development.md

     to import this libraries.
 However, due GitHub restrictions, you can't use the GitHub url directly, but you convert the url with [jsDelivr](https://www.jsdelivr.com/rawgit).

- *  For **Python** plugins, we recommend to wrap your library as a pip module.
+ *  For **Python** plugins, we recommend to package your library as a pip module.
     Several excellent ressources, such as [this one](https://packaging.python.org/tutorials/packaging-projects/), explaining this step exist.
+Please note that it is not necessary that you up-load your package to the Package Index.
+The crucial part is that you provide the `setup.py`.

     Create a [gist](https://gist.github.com/) or a GitHub repository, and obtain the link to this repository.
 You can use the terminal command `pip install ...` to check if you can install your module.

     You can then add the GitHub link to `requirements` in the `<config>` block of your plugin.

-    The GitHub link should be formatted to something like: `git+https://github.com/oeway/ImJoy-Engine#egg=imjoy`,
+    1. If your package is not indexed, then you can specify the requiremen in this formatted `pip install -U git+https://github.com/oeway/ImJoy-Engine#egg=imjoy`.
+    2. If your package is indexed, you can format the requirement like this:`git+https://github.com/oeway/ImJoy-Engine#egg=imjoy`,

     We recommend specifying the [GitHub release](https://help.github.com/articles/creating-releases/)
     of your library with `#egg=imjoy`.
 This ensures that the correct